madebycaliper/grunt-wp-deploy-boilerplate/README.md

 Just like the WordPress installation flow, there's a sample config file included in the repo with the suffix `-sample`.
 Remove the `-sample` from the name and add your sensitive information to get started.

-_If you're just learning your way around the command line, here's a simple way to do that:_
+_If you're just learning your way around the command line, here's a simple way to do that using the "move" command:_

 ```
 mv deployconfig-sample.json deployconfig.json
 ```

-By default, `deployconfig.json` is included in the `.gitignore` file, so you should be covered.
+By default, `deployconfig.json` is excluded in the `.gitignore` file, so you should be covered.

 _Troubleshooting: If this config file shows up in your git repo, it means you have the filename wrong, which will break the grunt task._